david-ocm/opencircuitmaker-website/django-website-notes/README.md

 All of this is done on the development machine, pushed to GitHub, then pulled to the remote server when ready to deploy.

-Use [VSCodium](https://vscodium.com/) to open the directory  opencircuitmaker-website/.
-You can get VSCodium via flatpak/flathub etc.
+Use VSCodium  to open the directory  opencircuitmaker-website/.

 ### Edit www/ocm/urls.py.